zikunz/tp/docs/UserGuide.md

 to offer and we have prepared [Frequently Asked Questions (FAQ)](#3-faq) and a concise table of [Command Summary](#4-command-summary) for you.
 We invite you to explore easyLog.

-1. Currently supports Windows, macOS and Linux machines which have Java 11 installed. <br>
+1. easyLog currently supports Windows, macOS and Linux machines which have Java 11 installed. <br>
 2. The best-selling item refers to the item which has the most number of sales.
 That is, the item is added to orders for the most number of times.
 There can be multiple items which are the most popular.
 This happens when more than one item have the most number of sales.